AFSPA, 1958: Accolades

 At the 10th Ismailia International Film Festival in Egypt, the film won three awards.
 It also received both the International Jury Prize and the FIPRESCI Prize at the Mumbai International Film Festival.
-Additionally, it was honored with the Swarna Kamal at the National Film Awards and was selected for screening at MoMA in New York.
+Additionally, it was honored with the Swarna Kamal at the National Film Awards and was selected for screening at MoMA in New York.At the Indian Cine Film Festival (ICFF-07) in 2007 the film won the Best Documentary Award.

 Reception

 Richard Kupers of Variety (magazine) noted "Though flawed by conventional documentary standards, AFSPA, 1958 has an undeniable fury.
 Comprised [sic] incendiary footage, Haobam Paban Kumar’s 77-minute documentary could be trimmed to an hour for broadcasters."
+In 2026, the film appeared in Firstpost’s list of five Manipuri films to watch.